 Some mats offer textures to help add grip.
 This may help two fold by making it more (or less) sticky.
-Textures may also aide to some extent, physical comfort levels, based on the individual.
+Textures may also aide to some extent for physical comfort levels, based on the individual.

-A good rule of thumb, if you wish to stay clear of PVC, are natural rubber mats or cotton with a raised pattern for those really sweaty days!
+A good rule of thumb, if you wish to stay clear of PVC, try natural rubber mats or cotton with a raised pattern for those really sweaty days!

 It’s All About Finding the Right Yoga Mat for You

-It's kind of like that saying "aim small, miss small".
-If you miss on this and don't spend to much, there is room to try again, after some fine tuning, with only a small amount of money used.
-If you go out their and purchase a $200.00 mat and don't use it, you've missed on a big purchase, and potentially wasted a large amount of money (to some at least).
+It’s kind of like that saying “aim small, miss small”.
+If you miss on this and don’t spend to much, there is room to try again, after some fine tuning, with only a small amount of money used.
+However, if you purchase a $200.00 mat and don’t use it, you’ve missed on a big purchase, and potentially wasted a large amount of money.

-If it's your first yoga mat, then two additional resources can help you make your decision.
-The first is to make sure you read all of the reviews when purchasing a yoga mat online, and the second is to talk to your yoga instructor, as they will be able to recommend the best option and guide you through the process better!
+If it’s your first yoga mat, then two additional resources can help you make your decision.
+The first is to make sure you read all of the reviews when purchasing a yoga mat online.
+Secondly, is to talk to your yoga instructor.
+Oftentimes, they will be able to recommend the best option and guide you through the process better!

 We hope this has been a helpful guide for you in choosing your yoga mat, more carefully!
 Have a great day!